YOUTH NEEDLEWORK

 The Inanimate Explorer class is open to 5-6 year old youth as an educational experience.
 They will participate in a non-competitive inanimate event and participation ribbons will be awarded.

-SECTION 1: WEARING APPAREL
+SECTION 1: SEWING WEARING APPAREL

 1-5 PLACE RIBBONS